-The number of listing services for both commercial and residential real estate have increased dramatically since the early days of the Internet.
+The number of listing services for both commercial and residential real estate has increased dramatically since the early days of the Internet.

-Additionally, there are many niche sites that focus on specific markets or types of commercial property such as gas stations, self storage, or vacant land.
+Some of the more prominent platforms in today’s marketplace include LoopNet, Showcase, Ten-X Commercial, CREXi, and Commercial Exchange.
+Additionally, there are many niche sites that focus on specific markets or types of commercial property such as gas stations, self-storage units, or vacant land.

 While definitely a less common practice in the commercial real estate industry, selling by owner is also an option.

-Even if you have to purchase a subscription or pay a fee, the global exposure of your listing to potential investors and brokers will be well worth it.
+Even if you have to purchase a subscription or pay a fee, the global exposure of your listing to potential investors and brokers will be well worth the cost.

-Craigslist, for example, has a special category for real estate for sale, and has sub-sites for virtually every major city in the United States.
+Craigslist, for example, has a special category for real estate sales and has sub-sites for virtually every major city in the United States.

 Believe it or not, though not widely popular, you can even list your commercial property for sale on eBay.

-Public records research, however, is usually reactive research, where you have a potential buyer in mind, then turn to public records to understand them and their portfolio on a deeper level.
+Many professionals take advantage of local public property records to conduct off-market research.
+However, public records research is usually reactive research, meaning you have a potential buyer in mind, then turn to public ownership data to analyze their portfolio on a deeper level.

-Reonomy has a database of more than 20 million sales transactions informing commercial comps across the country.
-Finding them is pretty simple.
+Reonomy has a database of more than 20 million sales transactions nationwide, helping both owners and brokers to generate commercial comps for any property.
+Accessing them is pretty simple.

 Say you’re a broker looking to find a buyer for 1944 C St, San Diego, CA 92102.

-The property is a 6-unit multifamily building in Central San Diego with a lot area of 5,000 square feet, and a building area of roughly 2,700 square feet.
+The property is a 6-unit multi family building in Central San Diego with a lot area of 5,000 square feet, and a building size of roughly 2,700 square feet.

-To find other similar properties, start by entering the address in the search bar, and click once it appears in the dropdown:
+To find similar properties, start by entering the address in the search bar.
+Click on the property once it appears in the dropdown:

-You’ll be taken to a profile for that individual property.
+This takes you to a profile page for that individual property.

-Then, by clicking the “View Comparables” icon, you’ll be given a list of similar assets.
+Then, click on the “View Comparables” icon to access a list of similar assets.

-In this case, clicking the button gives you a list of nearly 300 commercial assets, based on a collection of filters that are automatically added by Reonomy.
+In this case, there are nearly 300 commercial comps.
+Each is curated based on several filters automatically added by Reonomy.

-That’s almost 300 property owners that may be interested in buying another property similar to their own.
+That’s almost 300 property owners that may be interested in buying another property similar to one they already own.

-You can continue to dig through these properties individually to better understand owners and their motives, see if they have cash on-hand, and so on.
+You can continue reviewing these properties individually to better understand the owners and their portfolios, determine if they have cash on hand, and so on.

-Speaking of cash-on-hand, a great way to sell commercial real estate off market is to find recent buyers and sellers of similar assets.
+Speaking of cash on hand, another way to sell commercial real estate off-market is to find recent buyers and sellers of similar assets.

-You can start a property search with location, asset type, and building and lot filters, or simply run a comps search using your subject property (as demonstrated above).
+You can start a property search using location, asset type, and building and lot filters, or simply run a comps search using your subject property (as demonstrated above).

-After that, you can dive into the ownership of any individual property, including the names and contact information of LLC owners.
+From here, you can review the ownership details of any individual property, including the names and contact information of LLC owners.

-Recent buyers may be currently active in the market, looking to expand their portfolio even further.
+Recent buyers may still be actively looking to expand their portfolios with similar properties.

-Recent sellers will have cash on-hand from their recent sale, and therefore may be willing to reinvest that capital in a new property.
+Recent sellers may have cash on hand from their recent sale, and therefore may be looking to reinvest that capital in a new property.

-A bit more about what you can find off market:
+Learn a bit more about what you can find off-market in this video: